PX4/PX4-Devguide/flow_lidar_setup.md

 * LPE_SNR_OFF_Z - Offset of sonar sensor from center of mass.
 * LPE_LDR_Z - Lidar standard deviation in meters.
 * LPE_LDR_Z_OFF -Offset of lidar from center of mass.
+* LPE_GPS_ON - You won't be able to fly without GPS if LPE_GPS_ON is set to 1.
+You must disable it or it will wait for GPS altitude to initialize position.
+This is so that GPS altitude will take precedence over baro altitude if GPS is available.

+**NOTE: LPE_GPS_ON must be set to 0 to enable flight without GPS **

 ### Autonomous Flight Parameters